 The majority of red light runners at Beaverton photo enforced intersections do not live in Beaverton.
 The City has tracked this number over the years and it remains consistent.
 On Average, 72% of red light runners at Beaverton's photo enforced intersections do not live in Beaverton.
+During the 2019/2020 period, 70% of the red light running citations were to non-Beaverton residents.
 As previously reported, the city faces continual challenges of modifying driving behavior when such a high percentage of red light violators do not live in Beaverton.
 The city attributes gradual increases in violations to the fact that so many drivers are traveling though the city and do not reside in Beaverton.